How the change will happen

 Timetable for the Court process

-- 10 November 2017: Directions Hearing to agree overall plan for communications with stakeholders
+- 10 November 2017: Directions Hearing agreed the overall plan for communications with stakeholders

-- 1 February 2018: Case Management Conference to discuss process at Sanction Hearing
+- 1 February 2018: Case Management Conference where the process at the Sanction Hearing was discussed

-- 26 and 27 February 2018: Sanction Hearing to consider and approve the Ring-Fencing Transfer Scheme
+- 27 and 28 February 2018: Sanction Hearing where the Court approved the Ring-Fencing Transfer Scheme

-- a report on the terms of the Scheme that has been approved by the Skilled Person, who has been approved to carry out this role by the Prudential Regulation Authority in consultation with the Financial Conduct Authority (the “Skilled Person’s Report”); and
+- a report on the terms of the Scheme that has been produced by the Skilled Person, who has been approved to carry out this role by the Prudential Regulation Authority in consultation with the Financial Conduct Authority (the “Skilled Person’s Report”);

-- a Statement that contains a summary of the terms of the Scheme and the Skilled Person’s Report.
+- a Statement that contains a summary of the terms of the Scheme and the Skilled Person’s Report; and